Best teams for Pokemon Go PvP: Great, Ultra, & Master League guide

 - Best team to use in Pokemon Go Master League

 Strongest Pokemon for Great League in Pokemon Go

-You can bring species with up to 1500 Combat Power in the Great League in Pokemon Go.
+You can bring species with up to 1500 CP (Combat Power) in the Great League of Pokemon Go.
 This might sound easy, but the CP limit often compels players to rule out their strongest companions in this Go Battle League format.

 These are the best Pokemon for you to use in the Great League: